FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Bidding on the Einhorn works as follows:

 - Place the 🦄 in the middle of the dice tray.
-- All players bet with their personal rock stash (if available) to receive the 🦄 in the next round.
+- All players bet with their personal rock stash (if available) to receive the 🦄 in the next game.
 You may bid zero rocks if you want but you have to bid!
 - Do not show how much you are bidding until all reveal their bet at the same time.
 - All players put their rocks used for the bid in the central stash.
 - The 🦄 goes to the highest bidder.
 In case there is a tie all highest bidders roll their 3 dice and the player with the highest total sum receives the 🦄 figure.
 E.g., if all bid zero, all must roll their dice.
 In case there is another tie the remaining players re-roll the dice until a winner can be determined.